IsaacClank/prve/README.md

 ---

-prve is a minimnal testing library.
-Prova provides a __Tester__ class and a few utilities functions.
+prve is a minimnal testing library. prve provides a __Tester__ class and a few utilities functions.

 prve is currently still in development.